Data Export to Cloud Storage (BigQuery / Amazon S3)

 List of event types

-During export configuration you can select what type of events you want to export.
-You can also select which project should be exported and which should not.
+For export configuration, you can select the type of events you want to export.
+You can also select which project to export.

 The list below contains event types (with fields) available for export.